-Section 2 : Curriculum
+Section 2: Curriculum

-- The goal of the MD curriculum at the UWSMPH is to provide a firm grounding in critical knowledge and skills of medical practice, core elements of public health, and links between the two.
-All students are expected to attain the 20 SMPH graduation competencies http://www.med.wisc.edu/md-program-graduation-competencies/50580. - The preclinical medical curriculum is designed to advance student knowledge and understanding of the biology of the normal human individual and at the same time begins to place this knowledge within the larger social context of medicine.
-Medical students learn integrated pathophysiology, providing students with the necessary knowledge base for the transition into the clinical years and subsequent years of medical learning. - The clinical medical curriculum involves required and elective courses in practice settings throughout Wisconsin and the range of medical specialties.
-Students gain broad exposure to medicine and public health including outpatient, inpatient, community-based, rural and urban settings.
+- To establish the goal of the MD curriculum at the UWSMPH as providing a firm grounding in critical knowledge and skills of medical practice, core elements of public health, and links between the two.
+All students are expected to attain the 20 SMPH graduation competencies. - To define the preclinical medical curriculum as designed to advance student knowledge and understanding of the biology of the normal human individual and begin to place this knowledge within the larger social context of medicine.
+Medical students learn integrated pathophysiology, providing students with the necessary knowledge base for the transition into the clinical years and subsequent years of medical learning. - To describe the clinical medical curriculum as involving required and elective courses in practice settings throughout Wisconsin and the range of medical specialties.
+Students gain broad exposure to medicine and public health including outpatient, inpatient, community-based, rural, and urban settings.
 As students advance through their clinical years, they have increased opportunities for electives aligned with personal interests and career goals.